samburville/GamesPlayingWithComputers/nim/README.md

 Each player takes turns taking any number of matches from a single pile

-The player left with a pile containing a single match loses the game.
+The player who takes the final match wins the game